tintin10q/csai_ml_final_summary/ML_final_summary.md

 By minimizing the probabilities of difference you make sure that points that are close together in the high dimensional space are also close together in the low dimensional space.

 You start with a random embedding and then iteratively update points to make "close" points close.
 You do this with a learning rate.
 The global distances are less important it is more about neighbours.
-This technique is good for getting a coarse view of the topology of your data and can be good for finding intresting datapoints.
+This technique is good for getting a coarse view of the topology of your data and can be good for finding interesting datapoints.

 ### t-SNE VS PCA